MELVONMASHELE/EDOC-Telemedicine-Stock-Market/README.md

 - **Yahoo Finance: Historical stock data:** Data source.

 ## Methedology
--Excel & Power BI: Data was cleaned and processed using Excel by:
+➡️Excel & Power BI: Data was cleaned and processed using Excel by:

--Data Cleaning: Removing inconsistencies, applying functions such as TRIM, CLEAN, and AVERAGE to ensure accuracy.
+➡️Data Cleaning: Removing inconsistencies, applying functions such as TRIM, CLEAN, and AVERAGE to ensure accuracy.

--Data Analysis: Calculating key metrics like the average, maximum, and minimum prices for Open, High, Low, Close, and Adj Close to identify price trends.
+➡️Data Analysis: Calculating key metrics like the average, maximum, and minimum prices for Open, High, Low, Close, and Adj Close to identify price trends.

--Volatility Analysis: Measuring daily and weekly percentage changes between High and Low prices to identify periods of significant volatility.
+➡️Volatility Analysis: Measuring daily and weekly percentage changes between High and Low prices to identify periods of significant volatility.

--Volume Trend Analysis: Analyzing daily trading volume to detect notable market movements.
+➡️Volume Trend Analysis: Analyzing daily trading volume to detect notable market movements.

--Subsequently, Power BI was utilized to visualize the stock's performance, creating dynamic charts and graphs to enhance the understanding of trends in price and volume over time.
+➡️Subsequently, Power BI was utilized to visualize the stock's performance, creating dynamic charts and graphs to enhance the understanding of trends in price and volume over time.

 ## Results